Sci-Nc/Creality-Marlin-2-Bin-Files/README.md

 After Install:
 Reset your EEPROM.
-If you don't the settings may not work correctly Double check that your Axis and Extruder steps are correct https://www.th3dstudio.com/estep-calculator/
+If you don't the settings may not work correctly Double check that your Axis and Extruder steps are correct and report any problems to https://github.com/Sci-Nc  so that I can fix the firmware for everyone. https://www.th3dstudio.com/estep-calculator/